HydroFirn: A numerical model for large-scale multidimensional firn hydrology: Two-dimensional meltwater infiltration in heterogeneous firn At DYE-2 site in SouthWest Greenland

 We ran model experiments using the same surface forcings but different initial porosity fields to test how the correlation length and amplitude affect our results.
-The correlation length in the x-direction (Figure~\ref{fig5:eff-of-corr-length}) controls how far the porosity distribution is related, making the layers stratified.
+The correlation length in the x-direction (Figure~\ref{fig5:eff-of-corr-length}) controls how far the porosity distribution is related, reducing the {lateral variability}.
 Figure~\ref{fig5:eff-of-corr-length}\textit{a} shows the initial state on May 24, 2016 for a laterally homogeneous transect.
-Increasing the correlation length from 40 m (Figure~\ref{fig5:eff-of-corr-length}\textit{c}) to 400 m (Figure~\ref{fig5:eff-of-corr-length}\textit{d}) and to 4000 m (Figure~\ref{fig5:eff-of-corr-length}\textit{g}, also shown earlier in Figures~\ref{fig4:Dye-2_heterogeneous}\textit{d-k} and Figure~\ref{fig:zoomed-DYE2-corr-rnd-field}) causes the transect to become increasingly similar to a laterally homogeneous transect.
+Increasing the correlation length from 40 m (Figure~\ref{fig5:eff-of-corr-length}\textit{c}) to 400 m (Figure~\ref{fig5:eff-of-corr-length}\textit{e}) and to 4000 m (Figure~\ref{fig5:eff-of-corr-length}\textit{g}, also shown earlier in Figures~\ref{fig4:DYE-2_heterogeneous}\textit{d-k} and Figure~\ref{fig:zoomed-DYE2-corr-rnd-field}) causes the transect to become increasingly similar to a laterally homogeneous transect.
 A shorter correlation length leads to more lateral variability in the initial distribution.
-The corresponding final porosity distributions show that the melting has become stratified with increased correlation length (Figures~\ref{fig5:eff-of-corr-length}\textit{b},\textit{d},\textit{f},\textit{h}).
+The corresponding final porosity distributions show that the melting has become {increasingly laterally uniform} with increased correlation length (Figures~\ref{fig5:eff-of-corr-length}\textit{b},\textit{d},\textit{f},\textit{h}).
 For shorter correlation lengths, the final distribution shows variability in surface melting, depth of percolation, and a higher number of small, disconnected ice layers right above the pre-existing ice layer.
-Additionally, length of the impermeable ice layer over the pre-existing ice layer has increased, but the number of small, disconnected impermeable ice layers has decreased with the correlation length, even though these layers have become laterally stratified.
+Additionally, length of the impermeable ice layer over the pre-existing ice layer has increased, but the number of small, disconnected impermeable ice layers has decreased with the correlation length, even though these layers have become {increasingly laterally uniform}.